 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have trouble with swallowing, severe stomach or bowel problems (such as constipation), or have had surgery on your digestive system.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have trouble with swallowing or other swallowing problems, severe stomach or bowel problems (such as constipation), or have had surgery on your digestive system.

 - If your symptoms do not improve or if they get worse, call your doctor.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.
 Blood tests may be needed to check for unwanted effects.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Vomiting of material that looks like coffee grounds.